Linnansaari National Park Trails

 The trail to the croft has been hardened and widened, thus making it accessible to visitors with prams and in wheelchairs (with assistance).
 The trail is suitable for accessible hiking, and there are no real differences in elevation along the trail.
 The grass on the croft grounds may be wet.

-A visit to Linnansaari Croft will take you back in time.
-The croft and its surrounding slash-and-burn areas offer a glimpse into the rural landscape of years gone by, which was once shaped by toil, fire and livestock.
+The Torpanpolku Trail runs through a lush mixed forest that gradually becomes spruce-dominated.
+Along the trail, there are old and more recent slash-and-burn lands and a sheep pasture with fences and gates bordering on the Torpanpolku Trail.
+The Linnansaari Croft and the slash-and-burn lands around it offer a glimpse into the rural landscape of years gone by, which was shaped by toil, fire and livestock.
 Slash-and-burn agriculture, mowing hay and the grazing of livestock are part of the landscape management on Linnansaari to this day.
 In the summer, a flock of sheep maintain the croft grounds.

-Sammakkoniemi Camping has an accessible toilet and campfire site.
-There are different buildings on the croft grounds, including a dry toilet behind the croft.
-Remember to bring along your own toilet paper.
+There is a variety of different buildings in the croft grounds, including a dry toilet behind the main building.
+These structures are not accessible.
+Remember to bring your own toilet paper.

-The trail runs between Sammakkoniemi Camping and Linnansaari Croft.
+The trail runs from Sammakkoniemi camping site to Linnansaari croft and it is marked with orange circles located on either side of the trail.
 You will take the same trail back to the starting point, so there is no risk of getting lost.

 Nature trail Linnonpolku 2 km, circle trail